rivdb/site/_posts/2024-09-13-trickster.markdown

 ![robots](/assets/img/trickster/robots.png)

-So now we know the uploads are stored in `/uploads`, and that there's a `/instructions.txt` file.
+So now we know the uploadss are stored in `/uploadss`, and that there's a `/instructions.txt` file.
 Let's take a quick look at the `instructions.txt`:

 ![instructions](/assets/img/trickster/instructions.png)

 ## Attempts
 I googled "php webshell", and found [this](https://gist.github.com/joswr1ght/22f40787de19d80d110b37fb79ac3985).
 The file doesn't require much editing thankfully.
-Obviously, we won't be allowed to upload this as a `.php`.
+Obviously, we won't be allowed to uploads this as a `.php`.

 Firstly, changing the file name to `shell.png` obviously isn't going to work, since then the code just won't be able to run.